deepcharles/ruptures/README.md

 If you use `ruptures` in a scientific publication, we would appreciate citations to the following paper:
 - C. Truong, L. Oudre, N. Vayatis.
 Selective review of offline change point detection methods. _Signal Processing_, 167:107299, 2020. [[journal]](https://doi.org/10.1016/j.sigpro.2019.107299) [[pdf]](http://www.laurentoudre.fr/publis/TOG-SP-19.pdf)

+### Contact

+Concerning this package, its use and bugs, use the [issue page](https://github.com/deepcharles/ruptures/issues) of the [ruptures repository](https://github.com/deepcharles/ruptures).
+For other inquiries, you can contact me [here](https://charles.doffy.net/contact/).

 ## Important links

 - Documentation: [link](https://centre-borelli.github.io/ruptures-docs/ "Link to documentation").
 - Pypi package index: [link](https://pypi.python.org/pypi/ruptures)

 # Dependencies and install